 - Life jackets or swim jackets must be available for everyone on board.

 - The regulations for preventing collisions at sea apply also to personal watercraft.

 - Observe local navigational regulations.

 1: Requirement for a license for operating personal watercraft

 A personal watercraft is a small, powerful and planing vessel that requires competences to operate.
-That is why you must have a license for operating a Danish personal watercraft.
-You must be 16 years old to get a license for operating personal watercraft, and the license must be carried when at sea.
+That is why you must have a certificate for operating a Danish personal watercraft.
+You must be 16 years old to get a certificate for operating personal watercraft, and the certificate must be carried when at sea.

 2: Regulations for operating along the coast

 As a general rule, it is prohibited to use personal watercraft/jet skis closer to the coast than 300 metres.
 Within the 300-metre zone, it is only permitted to use these vessels perpendicularly to the coast at a speed below 5 knots.
 It is prohibited to use personal watercraft/jet skis in nature reserves, conservation areas and wildlife reserves.
 Read more (in Danish) on the website of the Danish Environmental Protection Agency under the headline "On the sea" and in the order on operation of personal watercraft issued by the Ministry of Environment and Food of Denmark (in Danish).

 3: Regulations on the blood alcohol content

 A blood alcohol content of 0.5 promille applies in connection with the use of personal watercraft and jet skis.

 4: Life jackets or swim jackets for everybody

 A life jacket or swim jacket must be available for everybody on the personal watercraft.
 Read more about swim jackets and life jackets (in Danish).

 5: Regulations for preventing collisions at sea

 The regulations for preventing collisions at sea also apply to personal watercraft.
 This means, inter alia, that you must proceed at a "safe speed" in consideration of foreseeability and traffic density as well as rowers and swimmers.